cant0r/raspberry-pi-dotfiles/setups.md

-# Avaiilable services and pipelines on my Raspberry PIs
+# Available services and pipelines on my Raspberry PIs

 ## Services/Features